gnodet/mvx/README.md

 ```

 The bootstrap automatically:

-- Downloads the correct mvx version for your project
+- Downloads the correct mvx Go binary for your project
 - Caches binaries to avoid re-downloading
 - Works on Linux, macOS, and Windows
 - Requires no global installation
+- Creates lightweight shell/batch scripts in your project

-See [WRAPPER.md](WRAPPER.md) for detailed documentation.
+See [BOOTSTRAP.md](BOOTSTRAP.md) for detailed documentation.

 ## 📦 Installation